taktile-org/coding-challenge/README.md

 # Taktile Coding Challenge

-Goal of this challenge is to implement `fold` in the language of your choice.
+Your challenge is to implement `fold` in the language of your choice.

 ## Description

 `fold` is a higher order function that takes
-* a sequence of A
+* a sequence of type A
-* a "starting" value B
+* a "starting" value of type B
 * a function (A, B) -> B

 and returns a B. E.g., the `sum` of an array is a special case of fold, where